charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 <p class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
 T3.5 refers to hard-casting [[Primeval Titan:Titan]] on turn three, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T4" is the sum of T3 odds, T3.5 odds, and T4 odds.
 All values ±1%.</p>

 Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, and worse than [[Taiga]].
 If this weren't the case, we'd know something was wrong.
-It's also reassuring to see the numbers all in the same ballpark.
-In some hands, [[Explore]] is better than [[Farseek]].
-In others it's worse.
-But most of the time it's be pretty much the same.
+It's also reassuring to see that there's a big turn-three difference between [[Taiga]] and [[Shivan Oasis]] for the builds with [[Farseek]], but not so much with [[Explore]].
+A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

+The biggest takeaway from the above numbers is how close they are to one another.
+After accounting for uncertainties, there is no statistically significant difference between [[Cinder Glade]] and [[Sheltered Thicket]].
+Once every thirty-to-fifty games, [[Cinder Glade]] is better than [[Shivan Oasis]] because it enters the battlefield untapped.
+Once every thirty-to-fifty games, [[Sheltered Thicket]] is better than [[Shivan Oasis]] because we cycle it to draw into something relevant.
+As far as the first four turns of the game are concerned, it's a wash.

+[[Explore]] performs better than [[Farseek]] in a way that's just barely statistically significant, but there are also more caveats.

+Once in a while it matters that [[Cinder Glade]] enters the battlefield untapped.
+Once in a while we cycle [[Sheltered Thicket]] and draw into something relevant.
+As far as the early game is concerned, the two effects offset.